Ronggui/PyQDA/README.md

    Another way is to install [WinPython](http://winpython.github.io/) (The one with Python 3.6+ and QT5)

 2. Download [PyQDA](https://github.com/Ronggui/PyQDA/archive/master.zip) and unizp it.

-3. Launch terminal or cmd, and change the working directory to path/of/PyQDA/Py3QDA-0.1, run the following command
+3. Launch terminal (for Mac) or cmd (for Windows), and change the working directory to path/of/PyQDA/Py3QDA-0.1 (say ```$cd ~/Downlods/PyQDA-master/Py3QDA-0.1``` if a mac user download it to the Downloads directory), run the following command

    ```bash
    $python setup.py install
    ```

-3. Launch Py3QDA by running the following command
+4. Launch Py3QDA by running the following command

    ```bash
    $py3qda